 Silver Cord Award

-The Silver Cord Award is a distinguished award available to Dallas Center-Grimes students who earn at least 160 total hours of community service/volunteering by May 1 of the graduating year.
-Students may begin the Silver Cord Program the first day of school their 8th grade year.
+The Silver Cord Award is a distinguished award available to Dallas Center-Grimes students who earn at least 120 total hours of community service/volunteering by May 1 of the graduating year.
+Students may begin the Silver Cord Program the first day of school their 9th grade year.
 The expected service hours due to COVID-19 have been adjusted.
 These hours are subject to change at any time, We will do our best to communicate when changes are updated.
 The following is a recommendation of hours per year:

 Summer Service: Service hours earned during the summer, may be applied to either the prior year or the following year – student’s choice.
-(For example, the summer following the freshman year can apply toward either the freshman or sophomore 40-hour requirement, or divided between the two as needed.)
-However, the summer before the student’s 8th grade year cannot be used.
+(For example, the summer following the freshman year can apply toward either the freshman or sophomore 35-hour recommendation, or divided between the two as needed.)
+However, the summer before the student’s 9th grade year cannot be used.
 Reminder – all activities must be pre-approved by the dean/counselor.

-Acceptable Service Activities: Students may earn up to 80 hours (total) volunteering for a Dallas Center-Grimes Community School organization, group or club as long as:
+Acceptable School Service Activities: Students may earn related to school events as long as: